Studentships and fellowships

 - High-precision studies of eclipsing binary stars observed using space telescopes (Dr John Taylor (Southworth))

-- Galaxy populations behind the Magellanic Clouds (Dr Jacco van Loon)
+- Galaxies behind the Magellanic Clouds (Dr Jacco van Loon)

 The list of current funded studentships is available here: current studentships on offer (search for the research topic: Astrophysics).
 Note that the application forms open at the end of December or start of January.